petroslamb/taxi-rides/README.md

 attempting prediction learned from a set of sample rides in a period of 122 days.

-The [deliverable is a report](./reports/REPORT.md), but the project ties to make it possible for anyone to reproduce datasets and models that are described in this report.
+The [deliverable is a report](./reports/REPORT.md), but the project tries to make it possible for anyone to reproduce datasets and models that are described in this report.

 Central to this attempt and the heart of the project are the